ENISA for Startups

 No, Enisa avoids being the majority financier of business projects and is a co-investor organization.
 Therefore, a good time to apply for Enisa is after a capital increase or investment round.

-What differences does Enisa have compared to a bank loan?
+What are the differences between Enisa and a bank loan?

 - It does not require endorsements or personal guarantees.

-- It has up to two years of grace period.
+- He has up to two years' grace period.

-- The variable interest percentage of the loan is calculated based on the company's income.
+- The variable interest rate on the loan is calculated based on the company's income.

 How to apply for an Enisa?